KnightVisionApp/KnightVisionBeta/README.md

 - [ ] Make it possible to correct potential errors in the tracking
 - [ ] Possibly releasing parts of the code as open-source software

-If there is enough demand we will also cosider:
+If there is enough demand we will also consider:
-- [ ] Possiblity of calibrating for specific chess sets
+- [ ] Possibility of calibrating for specific chess sets
 - [ ] Detecting clock and move-times